 - Post-injury Management: An injured soft tissue is often more likely to suffer from a re-injury.
 Taping vulnerable joints support those joints yet does not put on extra weight or bulk to the athlete.
 This is can also assist in proper biomechanics to take place.

 Apart from the uses mentioned above, sports taping also plays a role in preventing foot deformity, particularly in conditions such as bunions or other bone deformities.
-Used in conjunction with other treatment modalities, sports taping allows the practitioner to shape and correct the foot.
+Used in conjunction with other modalities, sports taping allows the practitioner to shape and correct the foot.
 One such use is in conjunction with foot orthotics.
 As the foot orthotic is made to measure, sports taping can be applied for temporary relief and correcting the foot until the orthotic is ready.
-Taping techniques vary from practitioner to practitioner, and the type of tape used may also play a part in your treatment.
+Taping techniques can vary among practitioners, and the choice of tape can also be a contributing factor in your personalised plan.
 Your podiatrist will assess and provide suitable taping techniques based on the specifics of your lower limb condition.